Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Incomplete Data

-Without data, rationalization becomes guesswork.
+Without accurate data, rationalization becomes an act of guesswork.

 Organizational Resistance